 The Wixom Public Library offers 15 computers which provide access to Internet Explorer, Mozilla Firefox, Google Chrome, Adobe Acrobat Reader, and Microsoft Office 2016.
-We have 1 black & white printer and a public copier for color printing.
-Printing is .10 cents a page for black and white and .50 cents a page for color.
-Printing funds can be added to library cards at the Information or Circulation Desks.
-Scanning is available on our public copy machine and can be saved to your flash drive.
+Printing is 10 cents a page for black and white and 50 cents a page for color.
+Printing funds can be added to library cards at the Information Desks.
+Scanning is available on our public copy machine and can be emailed or saved to your flash drive.

 What do I need to use the computers?

 - To get the maximum benefit, you should have a library card and your personal identification number (PIN).